rpmuller/ePubs/WP1.md

-Thought is best, Socrates says, when the mind is gathered into itself, and is not troubled by sounds or sights or pain or pleasure but takes leave of the body and aspires after true being; "and in this the philosopher dishonours the body."
+Thought is best, Socrates says, when the mind is gathered into itself, and is not troubled by sounds or sights or pain or pleasure but takes leave of the body and aspires after true being; "and in this the philosopher dishonors the body."
 From this point, Socrates goes on to the ideas or forms or essences.
 There is absolute justice, absolute beauty, and absolute good, but they are not visible to the eye.
 "And I speak not of these alone, but of